pr0f3ss/HPCE/README.md

 Place your PGN files in the `data/` directory or provide an absolute path.

 ### Extending Rulesets
-Modify the `ChessBoard` implementation in `HPCE.cpp` to add or adjust rules for specific pieces.
+Modify the `Chess_Board` implementation in `HPCE.cpp` to add or adjust rules for specific pieces.
 For example:
 - Add custom moves for new chess variants.
 - Create unique scoring logic based on specific conditions.